scorpido74/azure-docs.nl-nl/articles/governance/blueprints/how-to/manage-assignments-ps.md

 ---
-title: Toewijzingen beheren met Power shell
-description: Meer informatie over het beheren van blauw druk-toewijzingen met de officiële Azure blauw drukken Power shell-module, AZ. blauw druk. ms.date: 09/30/2019 ms.topic: conceptual ms.openlocfilehash: 98c2173568f65d029b00ca6c8b25d2195094a5e3 ms.sourcegitcommit: 39da2d9675c3a2ac54ddc164da4568cf341ddecf ms.translationtype: MT ms.contentlocale: nl-NL ms.lasthandoff: 11/12/2019
+title: How to manage assignments with PowerShell
+description: Learn how to manage blueprint assignments with the official Azure Blueprints PowerShell module, Az.Blueprint. ms.date: 09/30/2019 ms.topic: conceptual ms.openlocfilehash: 00824ceed2e86683a86b172e529ba88704dbb050 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
+ms.translationtype: MT
+ms.contentlocale: nl-NL
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73961611"
+ms.locfileid: "74210303"
 ---
-# <a name="how-to-manage-assignments-with-powershell"></a>Toewijzingen beheren met Power shell

-Een blauw druk-toewijzing kan worden beheerd met de module **AZ. blauw** drukken Azure PowerShell.
-De module ondersteunt het ophalen, maken, bijwerken en verwijderen van toewijzingen.
-De module kan ook details over bestaande blauw drukken-definities ophalen.
-In dit artikel wordt beschreven hoe u de module installeert en hoe u deze gebruikt.
+# <a name="how-to-manage-assignments-with-powershell"></a>How to manage assignments with PowerShell

+A blueprint assignment can be managed using the **Az.Blueprint** Azure PowerShell module.
+The module supports fetching, creating, updating, and removing assignments.
+The module can also fetch details on existing blueprint definitions.
+This article covers how to install the module and start using it.

-## <a name="add-the-azblueprint-module"></a>De module AZ.
-Blue toevoegen
+## <a name="add-the-azblueprint-module"></a>Add the Az.Blueprint module

-Als u Azure PowerShell wilt inschakelen om blauw drukken-toewijzingen te beheren, moet u de module toevoegen.
+To enable Azure PowerShell to manage blueprint assignments, the module must be added.
 Deze module kan worden gebruikt met lokaal geïnstalleerde PowerShell, met [Azure Cloud Shell](https://shell.azure.com) of met de [Azure PowerShell Docker-installatiekopie](https://hub.docker.com/r/azuresdk/azure-powershell/).

 ### <a name="base-requirements"></a>Basisvereisten

-Voor de Azure-blauw drukken-module is de volgende software vereist:
+The Azure Blueprints module requires the following software:

-- Azure PowerShell 1.5.0 of hoger.
+- Azure PowerShell 1.5.0 or higher.
 Als deze nog niet is geïnstalleerd, volgt u [deze instructies](/powershell/azure/install-az-ps) op.
 - PowerShellGet 2.0.1 of hoger.
-Als deze nog niet is geïnstalleerd of bijgewerkt, volgt u [deze instructies](/powershell/gallery/installing-psget) op.
+Als deze nog niet is geïnstalleerd of bijgewerkt, volgt u [deze instructies](/powershell/scripting/gallery/installing-psget) op.

 ### <a name="install-the-module"></a>Installeer de module

-De blauw drukken-module voor Power shell is **AZ. blauw druk**.
+The Blueprints module for PowerShell is **Az.Blueprint**.

 1. Voer vanuit een PowerShell-prompt met **beheerdersrechten** de volgende opdracht uit: